-- The Amendments require an entity to further assess the effect of the contingent feature on the contractual cash flows if the nature of a contingent event does not relate directly to changes in basic lending risks and costs. - The Amendments further require that if, and only if, in all contractually possible scenarios, the contractual cash flows would not be significantly different from the contractual cash flows on a financial instrument with identical contractual terms, but without such a contingent feature, the financial instruments can be considered having cash flows that are SPPI and can, therefore, be measured at amortised cost or at FVOCI. - 31 The Amendments also clarify in paragraph B4.1.8A that if the contractual cash flows are indexed to a variable that is not a basic lending risk or cost (for example, the value of equity instruments or the price of a commodity) or if they represent a share of the debtor's revenue or profit, even if such contractual terms are common in the market in which the entity operates, they are inconsistent with a basic lending arrangement. - 32 EFRAG, therefore assesses that after meeting the above requirements, the resulting measurement of financial instruments at amortised cost or FVOCI provides reliable information about these financial instruments. - EFRAG assesses that the amendments with respect to the non-recourse features and CLI will help reducing diversity in practice which will result in improved reliability of the information provided in the financial statements. - Hence, the Amendments will result in the provision of more reliable information and therefore satisfy the reliability criterion.
+- 27 The Amendments require an entity to further assess the effect of the contingent feature on the contractual cash flows if the nature of a contingent event does not relate directly to changes in basic lending risks and costs. - The Amendments further require that if, and only if, in all contractually possible scenarios, the contractual cash flows would not be significantly different from the contractual cash flows on a financial instrument with identical contractual terms, but without such a contingent feature, the financial instruments can be considered having cash flows that are SPPI and can, therefore, be measured at amortised cost or at FVOCI.

+- The Amendments also clarify in paragraph B4.1.8A that if the contractual cash flows are indexed to a variable that is not a basic lending risk or cost (for example, the value of equity instruments or the price of a commodity) or if they represent a share of the debtor's revenue or profit, even if such contractual terms are common in the market in which the entity operates, they are inconsistent with a basic lending arrangement. - 30 EFRAG, therefore assesses that after meeting the above requirements, the resulting measurement of financial instruments at amortised cost or FVOCI provides reliable information about these financial instruments. - 31 EFRAG's overall assessment is that the Amendments result in reliable information.